jsr6720/jsr6720.github.io/_posts/2021-01-09-the-long-distance-leader.md

 ## My Review 4/5

 Quick read with lots of actions to take at the end of each chapter.
-Nice collection of key manager concepts and their online implications. <br/><br/>If you read nothing else.
+Nice collection of key manager concepts and their online implications.

+If you read nothing else.
 Buy a high quality web cam.

 ### Date Read
 2021/01/09